-

 Trust at Scale: The Economic Limits of Cryptocurrencies and Blockchains Q. J. Econ.
 (IF 11.1) Pub Date : 2024-10-17 Eric Budish

 Satoshi Nakamoto (2008) invented a new kind of economic system that does not need the support of government or rule of law.
 Trust and security instead arise from a combination of cryptography and economic incentives, all in a completely anonymous and decentralized system.
-This paper shows that Nakamoto’s novel form of trust, while undeniably ingenious, is deeply economically limited.
+This article shows that Nakamoto’s novel form of trust, while undeniably ingenious, is deeply economically limited.
 The core argument

 -